This is also considered to be a cash advance, so it’s relatively costly compared to standard credit card transactions.

 Sending Money Transfers from Credit Cards

 In Canada, you can send money to others using Interac e-transfers.
-If you’re trying to send money to someone in another country, e-transfer won’t work, but there are plenty of other money transfer options available.
+If you’re trying to send money abroad to someone in another country, e-transfer won’t work, but there are plenty of other money transfer options available.

 Transferring From Credit Cards to the Top 5 Banks

 With any of the financial institutions in Canada, including Scotiabank and TD, when you transfer money from a credit card to your bank account, it’s considered a cash advance.
-The only exception to this is if you’re doing a balance transfer and have been approved from a balance transfer credit card.
+The only exception to this is if you’re doing a balance transfer and have been approved for a balance transfer credit card.

 Credit Card Transfers and Your Credit Score